RackHD/docs/docs/rackhd/secure_erase.rst

 Disk Secure Erase Workflow Payload
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Parameters descriptions of secure erase workflow payload are listed below.
+Among them, `duration` is for `drive-scan-delay` task, other parameters are for `drive-secure-erase` task.

 =================== ================ ============ ============================================
 Parameters          Type              Flags       Description
 =================== ================ ============ ============================================
-eraseSettings       Array            **required** Contains secure erase option list, each list element is made up of "disks" and optional "tool" and "arg" parameters disks               Array            **required** Contains disks to be erased, both devName or identifier from driveId catalog are eligible tool                String           optional     Specify tool to be used for secure erase.
-Default it would be scrub. arg                 String           optional     Specify secure erase arguments with specified tools
+eraseSettings       Array            **required** Contains secure erase option list, each list element is made up of "disks" and optional "tool" and "arg" parameters. disks               Array            **required** Contains disks to be erased, both devName or identifier from driveId catalog are eligible. tool                String           optional     Specify tool to be used for secure erase.
+Default it would be scrub. arg                 String           optional     Specify secure erase arguments with specified tools. duration            Integer          optional     Specify delay time in milliseconds.
+After node boots into microkernel, it takes some time for OS to scan all disks. `duration` is designed so that secure erase is initiated after all disks are scanned. `duration` is 10 seconds if not specified.
 =================== ================ ============ ============================================

 Supported Disk Secure Erase Tools